jmscarnatto/jmscarnatto/README.md

-## 🧉 Hi, my name is Jose and I'm a digital specialist.
+## 🧉 Hi, my name is Jose and I'm a digital passionate.
 ### Passionate about modeling everything with maths!